AyaFergany/Road-Accident-Analysis/README.md

 Primary KPI
 - Total causalties taken place after the accident

--Total Causalties&percentage of total with respect to accident severity and maximum causalties by type of vehicle
+- Total Causalties&percentage of total with respect to accident severity and maximum causalties by type of vehicle

 Secondary KPI's